 Retail Banking at SpareBank 1 SMN is responsible for following up on mutual fund providers.
-As from 2018 the bank will oversee to what extent mutual fund providers comply with the bank's guidelines regarding negative screening on social and environmental criteria.
+As from 2018, the bank has overseen mutual fund providers' compliance with the bank's guidelines regarding negative screening on social and environmental criteria.
 This work will be followed up by continuous random checks on asset managers' products to verify compliance.
-As at 31 December 2017 this work had yet to commence.
 (GRI FS11)

-In actual practice the mutual fund managers of followed up in the manner below:
+In actual practice, the mutual fund managers of followed up in the manner below:

-Consequence SpareBank 1 cannot recommend or distribute the asset manager's products SpareBank 1 asks the manager for further documentation of measures and process in order to continue distribution and recommendation SpareBank 1 can recommend and distribute the asset manager's products, and can point up elements of the company's work on ethics and sustainability SpareBank 1 can recommend the asset manager's products, and confirm that it operates in keeping with our requirements as to ethics, corporate social responsibility and sustainability Description Does not follow the exclusion list or the exclusion process at least at the level of the Government Pension Fund Global ("Oil Fund") and/or has deficient documentation of a screening process and procedures for measures to identify and follow up on possible norm violations.
+SpareBank 1 cannot recommend or SpareBank 1 asks the SpareBank 1 can SpareBank 1 can Consequence distribute the asset manager's products manager for further documentation of measures and process in order to continue distribution and recommendation recommend and distribute the asset manager's products, and can point up elements of the company's work on ethics and sustainability recommend the asset manager's products, and confirm that it operates in keeping with our requirements as to ethics, corporate social responsibility and sustainability Description Does not follow the exclusion list or the exclusion process at least at the level of the Government Pension Fund Global ("Oil Fund") and/or has deficient documentation of a screening process and procedures for measures to identify and follow up on possible norm violations.
 Lacks strict ethical requirements and sustainability requirements in some areas and lacks a strategy on ethics and sustainability.
 Has outsourced management to subsuppliers without obtaining and documenting a declaration of conformity from underlying suppliers at least on a par with SpareBank 1's own conformity statement, and is unable to document its own control measures and quality assurance Follows the "Oil Fund's" exclusion list and/or stricter exclusion principles.
 Has its own strategy for sustainability and ESG.
 Publishes its exclusion list, but has some flaws in its procedure for identifying and acting on potential breaches.
 Has a clear strategy for ESG and sustainability.
 Has a clear and documented process for identifying and acting on events and deviations, and can document that ethical guidelines have practical consequences for asset management.
 Has ESG and sustainability strategies that cover all areas of SpareBank 1's requirements on ethical and sustainable management Measures New distribution of mutual funds under distribution is halted at two months' notice to the asset manager and customers.
 If the asset manager has not documented completion of measures, all customers with mutual funds bought through our channels are contacted and offered alternative products, and a description is given of the deficiencies that have been uncovered and of our efforts to improve the asset manager's compliance The asset manager is followed up on with a view to remedying weaknesses in processes and strategy, and is given a reasonable period to make improvements The asset manager's products can be pointed up in distribution channels as ethical or sustainable choices, with specification of those areas in which the manager has a good strategy on ethics and sustainability.
 We follow up on the manager to further develop the strategy The manager's products can be recommended, and are pointed up in distribution channels as ethical and sustainable choices

-Taken from Pinciples with respect to ethics, corporate social responsibility, corporate governance and sustainability in management
+Taken from \( \triangle \) "Our principles with respect to ethics, corporate social responsibility, corporate governance and sustainability in management"